2018 English cricket season: MCCU matches

 The season began on 1 April with the first of three rounds of matches between first-class counties and the six Marylebone Cricket Club University teams.
-Each first-class county played one first-class match against a university side before the start of the County Championship season later in the month, although a number of the matches were abandoned due to rain or wet outfields.
+Each first-class county played one first-class match against a university team before the start of the County Championship season later in the month, although a number of the matches were abandoned due to rain or wet outfields.

 County Championship

 The men's County Championship season began on 13 April and was completed on 27 September with each team playing 14 matches.
 Each county will play one day/night match spread over four rounds of the competition from June to August.
 Surrey won their first Championship since 2002 with two rounds of matches left in the season.

 The runners-up in Division One were Somerset.
 Division Two was won by Warwickshire with Kent finishing second; both teams were promoted to Division One.
 The two teams started the final round of matches equal on points and played each other in a title decider, Warwickshire winning to claim the Division Two title.
-Lancashire and Worcestershire finished in the bottom two places in Division One and were related to Division Two.
+Lancashire and Worcestershire finished in the bottom two places in Division One and were relegated to Division Two.